sybirg/S12_gem/README.md

 ## [2.
 Generation of biomass equation](2_Biomass_equation)

 #### Python Jupyter notebook (biomass_equation.ipynb) for
-* Calcuation of GAM and NGAM
+* Calculation of GAM and NGAM
 * Calculation of compositions of amino acids, deoxynucleotides (dNTPs), and nucleotides (NTPs)

 #### Input folder contains